MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/ide/Visual-studio-stop-reponding-resources-consuming-disk-space.md

     :::image type="content" source="media/Visual-studio-stop-reponding-resources-consuming-disk-space/task-manager-details-tab-1.png" alt-text="Commit size column in Details tab of Task Manager":::

-### Workaround: Close the RAM consuming applications that you aren't using
+### Workaround: Close the memory consuming applications that you aren't using

-If you notice a program that consumes a large disk space and if you aren't using it to keep it running, close the program.
-When you close such programs and processes, the system and Visual Studio application can become stable.
+If you notice a program that consumes a large commit size and you aren't actively using it, close that program.
+When you close such programs, the system and Visual Studio may become more stable than before closing them.

 > [!TIP]
-> If you see a *vmmem.exe* program using memory that your virtual machine commits, you would need to shut down the virtual machine to free up its disk space.
+> If you see a program as *vmmem.exe* in the list, which indicates a virtual machine consuming the memory, shut down the virtual machine to make the memory available.
 >
-> If the top processes that commit large disk space are the system programs, ending them may not be safe.
-The safest way is to reboot your computer when the running system processes are exhausting the RAM usage.
+> If programs with the largest Commit size are the system programs, closing them may not be safe.
+The safest approach is to reboot your computer.

-## Cause 2: Page file configuration isn't optimal
+## Cause 2: Page file configuration is not optimal

-A page file is a file on disk that acts as an extension of the physical memory (RAM) on the system.
-When the memory usage by applications on a system exceeds the capacity of RAM, Windows can allocate space for RAM by moving the used memory contents to the page file.
+When the memory used by applications exceeds the capacity of random-access memory (RAM), Windows makes space in RAM by moving the used memory contents to the page file.
+The default configuration of page file is such that Windows can support many programs at the same time.

-The default configuration of page file on Windows is such that the system can support several programs at the same time.
-However, some configurations and circumstances can’t allocate sufficient memory to support all the programs that are running on the system.
+However, some configurations and circumstances can't allocate sufficient memory to support all the programs that are running on the system.

 This problem might result in instability in any of the programs such as Visual Studio.

-### Solution: Finding the Page file configuration and setting it optimal
+### Solution: Configure the page file settings to become optimal

-#### Finding the page file configuration
+#### Step 1: Finding the page file configuration

 1. Search for **Advanced System Settings** in Windows search, and select **Open** to open the **System Properties** window.